mwojnars/chatgpt-name-parser/README.md

-   on the corresponding positions in a line (order of entities preserved), averaged over all ground-truth labels in all samples; complex samples (with more entities) contribute more to the metric, unlike in the previous metrics which are calculated on a per-sample basis and then averaged over all samples.
+   on the corresponding positions in a line (order of entities preserved), averaged over all ground-truth labels in all samples; complex samples (with more entities) contribute more to the metric, unlike in the previous metrics which are calculated on a per-sample basis and then averaged over samples.

 It should be noted that ChatGPT occasionally changes the raw text of the input names, e.g., by adding missing dots after prefixes or initials, or by removing surrounding quotes and parentheses around nicknames.
+This is done automatically even when the prompt explicitly instructs the model to preserve the input text.
 If this behavior is undesired, the output can be easily fixed by post-processing, which is not included in the current version of the parser.
-The metrics B and C only compare the entities' labels, not their contents, which makes them more robust to this type of occasional alterations in the raw text.
+Also, the metrics B and C were designed in such a way that they only compare the entities' labels, not their contents, which makes them more robust to this type of occasional alterations in the raw text.

-The metric C is treated as the primary one, because - unlike the other two - it counts accuracy on a per-entity, rather than per-sample, basis.
+The metric C is treated as the primary one, because - unlike the two others - it counts accuracy on a per-entity, rather than per-sample, basis.